• Skip to primary navigation

 • 1/4 cup cream cheese

-• Sour cream, salsa, guacamole, and shredded lettuce (optional, for topping)
+• Optional, for topping: sour cream, salsa, guacamole, and shredded lettuce

 Instructions

-1. Rub both sides of the chicken breasts with the taco seasoning and place in a slow cooker.
-Add the broth.
-Cover and cook on low for about 3 hours, or until the chicken shreds easily.
+1. Make the Filling: Add the broth (or water) and taco seasoning to a slow cooker and whisk together.
+Add the chicken breasts, turning them around in the liquid to make sure they're coated on all sides.
+Cover and cook on LOW for 2 1/2 – 3 hours, or until the chicken shreds easily.
 (Believe us on this timing.
-You don’t want to overcook your chicken!)
+You don't want to overcook your chicken!)

-2. Using 2 forks, shred the chicken in the slow cooker.
-If there is any excess liquid in the slow cooker, remove it.
+2. Remove the chicken to a cutting board and shred with two forks.
+Drain most of the excess liquid from the slow cooker and return the chicken to the crockpot.
 Add the cream cheese and salsa, and gently stir until the cream cheese is melted.

-4. Warm up the tortillas in the microwave for about 30 seconds, so they are easy to work with without tearing.
-Scoop about ½ cup of the chicken mixture and place in the middle of a tortilla.
+4. Fold the Chimichangas: In the middle of a tortilla, place a generous 1/2 cup of the chicken mixture.
 Fold the sides of the tortilla in toward each other so they overlap a bit.
 Then fold the top and the bottom, sealing off the opening to the chicken mixture.
-This will create a square-shaped chimichanga.
-Spread the flour paste under each of the overlapping parts of the tortilla to secure the flaps in place.
+This will create a square-shaped (or you can make rectangle-shaped) chimichanga.
+Using your fingers or pastry brush, spread the flour paste under each of the overlapping parts of the tortilla to secure the flaps in place.
 Repeat with the remaining tortillas and chicken mixture.
-(Freezing instructions begin here.)

-5. In a large skillet, heat ¼ cup of the oil over medium heat.
-(The oil should be hot enough to make the chimichangas sizzle when they’re placed in the pan!)
-Place a few of the chimichangas folded side down in the pan, making sure they do not touch.
-Cook for 2 to 4 minutes, turning once, or until the tortilla is golden brown on both sides.
-Repeat with the rest of the chimichangas and add oil as needed.
+5. Pan-Fry the Chimichangas: In a large skillet, heat enough oil to cover the bottom of the pan (about 2-3 tablespoons) over medium heat until shimmery.
+The oil should be hot enough to make the chimichangas sizzle when they’re placed in the pan.
+Place 2 chimichangas folded side down in the pan, making sure they do not touch.
+Cook for 2 to 3 minutes, carefully turning once, until the tortilla is golden brown on both sides.
+Repeat with the rest of the chimichangas and add more oil as needed.
+To keep the chimichangas warm while making multiple batches, place them on a sheet pan that has a wire rack on top.
+Keep warm in a 200°F oven.

 Freeze For Later: Follow Steps 1-4.
 Place the assembled (but not fried!) chimichangas in an airtight freezer container or bag in a single layer.
 Separate layers with parchment paper.
-Freeze.
+Seal tightly and freeze.

 Prepare From Frozen: Let the meal thaw in the refrigerator for 24-48 hours.
-Cook as directed.
+Cook as directed, starting with Step 5.

 Notes/Tips

-• This recipe is easy to double!
-Make twice as many and freeze half for another meal another day.
+• Double and Freeze: This recipe is easy to double!
+Prep twice or triple as many and freeze half before cooking them to enjoy another time.

-• It can sometimes be hard to find large whole wheat tortillas.
+• Where to Find Whole Wheat Burrito Tortillas: It can sometimes be hard to find large whole wheat tortillas.
 I suggest looking at your local health food store.
-If you can find only medium ones, just decrease the amount of chicken in each chimichanga to ⅓ cup.
+If you can find only medium ones, just decrease the amount of chicken in each chimichanga to 1/3 cup.

-• Find this recipe and many other healthy, freezer-friendly ones in our cookbook, From Freezer to Table.
+• Our Cookbook: Find this recipe and many other healthy, freezer-friendly ones in our cookbook, From Freezer to Table.

 • Share